input-output-hk/partner-chains-smart-contracts/offchain/README.md

 scope:
 https://github.com/szg251/cardano-dev-shell

+**TODO:** Do we consider the above a valid method of running the runtime dependencies?
+If so, shouldn't we somehow pull this into the project (if license permits?) instead of relying on someone's private repo?

 ### 2.1.
 Configuring hosted runtime dependencies

-In case you are running the runtime dependencies (ogmios and kupo) on a hosted environment, or anything else than the default settings, you can either configure it via CLI arguments, or set these in the configuration.
+In case you are running the runtime dependencies (ogmios and kupo) on a hosted environment, or anything else than the default settings, you can either configure it via CLI arguments, or set these in the configuration file (see Section 3.1).

-The arguments for each service are using the following scheme:
+The arguments for ogmios and kupo are using the following scheme:

 ```
   --ogmios-host localhost  Address host of ogmios (default: "localhost")